 The time to review a prospective gift of land and to complete the gift can take a period of months.
 If a gift involves dividing a tract of land, Town permits may need to be obtained.
 By talking with the Georges River Land Trust and your professional consultants early, you can best plan a gift within the timeframe suitable for you.

 A donation of land to the Georges River Land Trust is a formal conveyance by deed and is permanent.
 Therefore, it is an intensely personal family decision which must be given careful consideration, and one that must be made with the advice of your own professional legal and financial consultants who have expertise in the areas of tax, estate planning and land use.
 In considering a donation of land or an interest in land, it is important to evaluate the effect of the donation on your overall estate for the future.
+You may find this resource helpful: a comprehensive guide to conservation options for landowners.

 The Directors, staff and volunteers of the Georges River Land Trust look forward to working with you and your advisors to create an incomparable gift to future generations.